UK pensions lifeboat to back Toys 'R' Us UK restructuring

 The move by the Pension Protection Fund (PPF) means the creditors’ vote on Toys ‘R’ Us UK’s Company Voluntary Arrangement (CVA) is likely to be passed, enabling the retailer to stave off administration.

-The PPF said Toys ‘R’ Us UK had agreed to pay 9.8 million pounds ($13.1 million) into the pension plan.
+The PPF said Toys ‘R’ Us UK had agreed to pay 9.8 million pounds into the pension plan.

 Earlier this week the PPF said it would vote against the plan but changed its position after talks.